luontola/tdd-mooc-tetris/docs/level-4.md

 there, changing only a few lines at a time between running tests.
 If the tests fail, undo your changes and try another tiny change.

+After this level, you should have enough code for duplication start becoming an issue.
+Go through the [sparrow decks](https://llewellynfalco.blogspot.com/p/sparrow-decks.html) for duplication, and maybe also the other code smells, to train your ability to detect code smells.
+Then read through your code looking for duplication, and refactor to remove it.

 ## 🚀 [Continue to the next level](level-5.md)